seanbuscay/rush/docs_src/markdown/About Rush/About Rush.md

 *Drush tools to enhance and improve Drupal development operations and workflow.*

+Rush is a tool to run parameterized builds with Drush.

+Rush is like [Apache Ant](http://ant.apache.org/) for Drupal.

+Rush uses parameters and processes described in build files to build Drupal project instances.

 ## Purpose {#sec-purpose}

 The project's purpose is to allow Drupal Developers to: